AbdoulMa/ggtricks/README.md

 coordinates system.

-You have a lot of functions to make sector charts where circle is split along its radii, therefore each section is proportional to value it represents.
+You have a lot of functions to make sector charts where circle is split along its circumference, therefore each section is proportional to value it represents.

 - `geom_pie` Pie charts
 - `geom_donut` Donut charts (Pie chart with a hole)